Federal Pell Grants

 A Federal Pell Grant does not have to be repaid.
 Pell Grants are only awarded to undergraduate students who have not yet earned a bachelor's or professional degree.
 The Pell Grant program is targeted to high need students, your eligibility will also depend upon your Expected Family Contribution (EFC).
 Your EFC is calculated utilizing a formula established by Congress when your Free Application for Federal Student Aid (FAFSA) is processed.
+Amounts can change yearly.
+For the 2016-17 award year (July 1, 2016 to June 20, 2017), the maximum award is $5,815.
 Eligibility for Pell Grant funds is determined by your EFC and enrollment status (fulltime, 3/4 time, 1/2 time, less than 1/2 time).
-These grants of up to $5,500 are awarded to undergraduate students.
+These grants of up to $5,775 are awarded to undergraduate students.

 Federal Supplemental Educational Opportunity Grants (SEOG)